sourcegraph/handbook/content/tech-ops/Vendr/Intake_Form.md

 **Involvement:** How will Vendr be involved?

 - [Negotiation:](Supplier_Facing.md) A Vendr Executive Buyer negotiates this deal on my behalf directly with the supplier.
 Please note: Vendr may need to assist via Background Support if it's not possible to move through your internal approval process before the selected due date.
-- **Background Support:** Vendr works with me in the background to provide strategic guidance, supplier-specific insights, and positioning.
+- [Background support:](background_support.md) Vendr works with me in the background to provide strategic guidance, supplier-specific insights, and positioning.
 Please note: Per Vendr's Rules of Engagement, this is how Vendr supports deals with less than 15 business days of lead time.
 - [Competition:](Market_Intel.md) Help your Buyer understand the competitive landscape of this purchase.

 **Misc.:**